-In the UK, free-range systems are the most popular of the non-cage alternatives, accounting for around 50% of all eggs produced, compared to 4% in barns and 3% organic.
+In the UK, free-range systems are the most popular of the non-cage alternatives, accounting for around 50% of all eggs produced.

-Organic systems also provide free-range access.
 Organic farms certified by the Soil Association, must provide additional space; each hen has a minimum of 10 square meters of outside space, and do not allow beak trimming.
-EU organic regulations limit stocking density inside the shed to 6 birds per square meter.
+EU organic regulations limit stocking density inside the barn to 6 birds per square meter.

 The USDA doesn’t have stringent requirements for egg farming in free-range or organic settings.
 Yes, they’re required to allow laying hens access to the outdoors, but they’re not required to provide a minimum amount of space per hen, nor do the requirements specify the quality of food, water, or veterinary care.